Trekking Alerts

 High Alert

-As per previous year, beware of any trekking company saying it is good to go – they are simply thinking of profit and will either turn you back when you encounter snow or worse yet continue on through the snow.
+As per previous years, beware of any trekking company saying it is good to go – they are simply thinking of profit and will either turn you back when you encounter floods.
+Do not try to cross any river during the monsoon season.
+The currents are strong, changeable and underwater rock movement is common.

 High Alert

 Everest Base Camp Trek – Dingbouche to Gorak Shep.
-Several solo Indian trekkers have gone missing in 2022 from the area between Lobuche to Gorak Shep in the off season.
+Trekkers have gone missing from the area between Lobuche to Gorak Shep in the off season.
 It’s highly probably this is due to getting lost due to glacier movement in this area which changes the trail.
 As nobody in the area puts up new signs until the end of the monsoon season it is highly advised to go with a guide during the off season to avoid getting lost.

 For your own safety please take a guide during the off season and peak season as it is obvious this area changes to such a degree that it’s causing people to become lost and tragically go missing.
 As a result of this it is also causing the knock on effect of limiting independent trekking in the region for others during the peak seasons.